CONSTIPATION AND MEGACOLON

 Radiograph of a cat with Megacolon

 An occasional episode of constipation is not cause for alarm.
-Stools seem unusually hard.
-There is unproductive straining.
+When a pet is constipated, stools seem unusually hard and there is unproductive straining.
+Hard stools might be found in unusual locations.
 Veterinary assistance may or may not be needed.
-Here is what you need to know:
+Here is what you need to know if you think your pet is having constipation:

 - Straining unproductively can be a symptom of either constipation or large intestinal diarrhea.
 In either case, small amounts of mucous, gooey, or even blood tinged stool can be passed and there is a lot of pushing involved.
 Difficulty urinating can also appear as straining.
 The point is that if all you have noticed is straining, it may not be constipation.
 Straining to urinate is often an emergency situation so if there is any question about the pet’s ability to urinate, see the vet right away.